yeslogic/fathom/book/src/background.md

 - [Nom](https://github.com/Geal/nom):
   A Rust parser combinator library geared towards describing binary formats.
-  It is fast and zero copy, but we believe that the combinator approach has drawbacks to do with being to tied to a single host language for specifications, and a tied to a single operational semantics.
+  It is fast and zero copy, but we believe that the combinator approach has drawbacks to do with being too tied to a single host language for specifications, and tied to a single operational semantics.